kanzure/nanoengineer/src/README.txt

 Limited testing has been done on Mac OS X 10.3 (Panther).

 Limited testing has been done on Ubuntu 7.04 (Feisty).
-Ubuntu Linux is now the official Lunix for NE1 testing.
+Ubuntu Linux is now the official Lunix platform for NE1 testing.

 == Extensions for NE1 ==

-NE1 supports a number of free extensions, including:
+NE1 supports a number of free 3rd party extensions (AKA plug-ins), including:

+* GAMESS (for Linux or Mac) makes it possible to setup and launch ab initio and DFT computational chemistry simulations of molecular models inside of NE1.

 * GNUPlot v4.0 is used to plot the results of molecular dynamics simulations using NanoDynamics-1, NE1's own molecular dynamics engine for nano-mechanical simulations.
 It is already included with NE1 for Windows and Mac.

-* GAMESS (for Linux or Mac) makes it possible to setup and launch ab initio and DFT computational chemistry simulations of molecular models inside of NE1.

-* PC GAMESS (Windows only) makes it possible to setup and launch ab initio and DFT computational chemistry simulations of molecular models inside of NE1.

-* POV-Ray creates high-quality renderings of the current model with a single click of the mouse.

 * MegaPOV (Mac OS X only) creates high-quality renderings of the current model with a single click of the mouse.
 POV-Ray is also required.

+* PC GAMESS (Windows only) makes it possible to setup and launch ab initio and DFT computational chemistry simulations of molecular models inside of NE1.

+* POV-Ray is a free and very popular raytracing program that creates high-quality renderings of the current model with a single click of the mouse.

+* QuteMol is a high-quality molecular visualization system that can be "launched and loaded" from NE1.
+Very cool!

 For more details on all extensions and links to the download pages, visit: